zodf0055980/Yuan-fuzz/README.md

 # Yuan-fuzz
-Fuzzer run with argv based on AFL
+Fuzzer runs with argv information and uses k-means clustering to group seed.
+It's based on AFL.

 ## How to use
 Use `-h` `--help` to know target program options, and use it to write XML file to help fuzzing.
 I give some [XML examples](https://github.com/zodf0055980/Yuan-fuzz/tree/main/xml) here, maybe could help to write XML file.

 ## Technology
 Add one fuzzing stage named arg_gen, it automatically generates random argv using xml.
 If find new path, add argv information in queue.
 When arg_gen stage end, restart forkserver with argv information in queue.
+Use [k-means clustering](https://github.com/zodf0055980/k-means-AFL) to group seed in seed pool to improve seed selection.

 ## How to use
 Install [libxml2](http://xmlsoft.org/downloads.html) first.